Black Friday 2020: The best TV deals

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

-Thankfully, we've gone ahead and done most of the legwork for you, slapping together our favorite TV deals you can get right now (with more coming all week).
+Get expert shopping advice delivered to your phone.
+Sign up for text message alerts from the deal-hunting nerds at Reviewed.

-So you can sit back, think about turkey, and browse these discounts (all of which are awesome TVs, we assure you) with a little less urgency.
-Don't wait too long though—there's no telling how long these deals will last!
+So just sit back, think about turkey, and browse these discounts (all of which are awesome TVs, we assure you).
+Just make sure to not wait on a deal you really want, though—if the past few days are any indication, these early Black Friday deals are selling out remarkably fast.

+If you're already set up with a brand new TV, be sure to be sure to check out our main Black Friday deals post for all the best deals available on everything else, from every major retailer.

 Black Friday TV deals under $500